jeonghanlee/epicsarchiverap-env/docs/README.install.md

   set in Configuration below).
 - Build tools: `git`, `make`, `unzip`, `sed`, `tree`, and `curl` or `wget`.
   `scripts/install_os_packages.bash` is skipped when the host supplies these.
+- Linux process monitoring requires Bash 4.4 or newer, coreutils and readable `/proc` process state, executable links and arguments for the service account.
 - Outbound network for the build: the `git` clone of the source, and the Maven Wrapper (3.9.16) plus dependency downloads into a cold `~/.m2`.
 - The service group and user (`AA_GROUPID`, `AA_USERID`) may be pre-created; the